Ddmnetso/Premier-League-Seasons-Data/README.md

 Users can customize the report by adding new data, modifying existing visualizations, or creating new ones to suit specific analytical needs.
 Ensure that any new data adheres to the existing data structure for consistency.

 # Version History
-**Version 1.0**: Initial release of the Premier League Win/Loss Ratio Power BI Report.
+**Version 2.0**: Second release of the Premier League Win/Loss Ratio Power BI Report.